karlstolley/stolley.dev/_posts/2020-06-30-sound-advice-for-filing-bug-reports.md

 > broken, reach the root cause and, most importantly, find a way to fix it.
 Bugs that make fast
 > progress tend to be easy to reproduce with a clear expected behavior.

-The post is browser-oriented, but the heuristic-like questions and advice it contains is spot-on.
+The post is browser-oriented, but the heuristic-like questions and advice it contains are spot-on.

 Via Rachel Andrew’s inbox-worthy [CSS Layout News](https://csslayout.news).